zeezxu/Repo01/README.md

-Spike Testing on Flight Booking API Using Gatiling
+Spike Testing on Flight Booking API Using Gatling
 ============================================

 A spike testing on flight booking API using the Gatling plugin for Maven.
 Refer to the plugin documentation